gitduckhq/vscode-extension/README.md

 ## What options do I have for recording?

+* You can select your team and create a coding session only for it.
-* You can select the video input if you have multiple screens.
+* You can select what screen you want to record..
-* You can select the audio input if you have multiple microphones.
+* You can select the audio input.
 * You can select the streaming quality: Low (default) or High quality.